William Henry James Blakemore: Life

 William Blakemore was born in Warwickshire West Midlands Birmingham, England in June 1871.
 Ten years later he lived with his parents James Blakemore and Mary Ann in Buckingham near London.
-In September 1900 William Blakemore married in Birmingham Beatrice Blanch.
+On 1 August 1900 William Blakemore married in Birmingham Beatrice Blanche Packer.
 In September 1901 their only child L.W.
 Blakemore was born in London-Lewisham.
 William Blakemore died on 29 January 1945 at his home in South Croydon Surrey.